 Works to the east of the site, along University Avenue, near the Pop-Up Village will be undertaken in stages to avoid disruption.
 These works will include both open trenching and hydro excavation and are scheduled for completion by the end of October.

 Water main works near Chifley Library steps

-Water main diversion works near the Chifley Library steps are scheduled from 9 to 23 October.
+Water main diversion works near the Chifley Library steps are scheduled from 9 October.

 Due to these works accessible access to the lift in the AD Hope Building will not be available due to the site establishment at the Pauline Griffin building blocking the alternate pathway.